Hemantr05/The-API-Garage/README.md

 - Dashboard containing all APIs

-- set url for all APIs:
+- set url path for all APIs:
   - for nlp APIs, (example ner API):
     - http://127.0.0.1:8000/nlp/ner
   - for vision APIs, (example yolo-od):